signifyd/php/README.md

 Getting Started
 ---------------
-Please make sure that the SDK was installed.
-[Installation procedure](installing-sdk) There are 3 api classes that each represents the 3 main parts of the API
+There are 3 api classes that each represents the 3 main parts of the API

 ***CASE API*** Which works with cases which are orders submitted to Signifyd for review.
 A case contains payment, recipient, product, shipping, and account information.